avaneev/prvhash/README.md

 each other at all times, and are also wholly-unequal during the PRNG period (they are not just time-delayed versions of each other).
-Moreover, as can be assured with PractRand, all of these variables can be used as random number
-generators: they can even be interleaved after each round.
+Moreover, as can be assured with PractRand, all of these variables can be used as random number generators (with a lower period, though); they can even be interleaved after each round.

-When the message enters the system as `lcg ^= msgw`, it works like mixing a message with an one-time-pad used in symmetric cryptography.
-This operation completely hides the message in `lcg`'s entropy.
+When the message enters the system as `Seed ^= msgw`/`lcg ^= msgw`, it works like mixing a message with an one-time-pad used in cryptography.
+This operation completely hides the message in system's entropy.
 Beside that, the output of PRVHASH uses mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
-It's worth noting the `lcg ^ rs` expression: the `rs` variable is composed of two halves, both of them practically being independent PRNG outputs with period exponents smaller by half the state variable size.
+It is worth noting the `lcg ^ rs` expression: the `rs` variable is composed of two halves, both of them practically being independent PRNG outputs, with smaller periods.
 This additionally complicates system's reversal.

 ## Fused PRNG ##

 While this "fused-3" arrangement is currently not used in the hash function implementations, it is also working fine with the core hash function.
-For example, while the "minimal PRNG" described earlier has 0.95 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.41 cycles/byte, with a possibility of further scaling using AVX-512 instructions.
+For example, while the "minimal PRNG" described earlier has 0.87 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.38 cycles/byte, with a possibility of further scaling using AVX-512 instructions.
-Note that hash array size should not be a multiple of the number of fused elements, otherwise PRNG stalls.
+Note that hash array size should not be a multiple of the number of "fused" elements, otherwise PRNG stalls.

 ```